semlogr/semlogr-rack/README.md

 ## Getting Started

-Create an instance of the logger and configue the RequestLogger middleware.
+Create an instance of the logger and configue the RequestLogger and RequestCorrelator middleware.

 ```ruby
 require 'semlogr'